 If the Train log contains OOM when allocating tensor with shape [W, X, Y, Z] the current model is too intensive for your GPU.
 Try lowering the batch size (to a lower power of 2 than 64) and see if that helps.

-If the Train log mentions Theano Keras is wrongly trying to use Theano as a backend.
-Setting the KERAS_BACKEND environment variable to "tensorflow" should fix it.
-Fixed in 1.1
+I Fixed in 1.1

 Convert Issues